brandonthepvongsa/life-canvas/README.md

-# FolderDoc
+# LifeCanvas
-Show any folder as a document with basic formatting, pictures and running text.
-Share with friends.
-Publish to the world.
+Visualize your folders and data stored in the cloud as pictures on a canvas.
+Organize them relationally to eachother in time and space.

 # Create and import a config.js file